In the event of inclement weather, please call the event organizer for event status.

 Environmental artists Eileen Wold and Hugh Pocock will explore the intersection of human needs and the ecology in Rirkrit Tiravanija's Untitled (bicycle shower).
 Stay for a fascinating art-making workshop that investigates energy systems.

-As part of the Space Telescope Science Institute's public lecture series, the artist will join STScl scientists to discuss the cross-pollination of art and science—including the ways in which imagery from the Hubble Space Telescope, celebrating its 25th anniversary in 2015, has influence Robleto and the works featured in the BMA's exhibition Front Room: Dario Robleto, on view through March 29.
+As part of the Space Telescope Science Institute's public lecture series, the artist will join STScl scientists to discuss the cross-pollination of art and science—including the ways in which imagery from the Hubble Space Telescope, celebrating its 25th anniversary in 2015, has influenced Robleto and the works featured in the BMA's exhibition Front Room: Dario Robleto, on view through March 29.

 Sponsored by the BMA's Friends of Modern and Contemporary Art